Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Tax Contributions:

-Reports suggest lower effective tax rates in Australia due to sophisticated global tax structures and strategies.
+Reports suggest lower effective tax rates in Australia relative to local companies due to a global and sophisticated tax structure.

 BAE Systems